Claire Molyneux

 Training and employment background

-Claire works in part-time positions both as a consultant for national law firm Mills & Reeve LLP and for The Family Mediation Trust.
-She enjoys the opportunity to work in both roles, which complement one another well.
-While she is relatively new to The Family Mediation Trust, she has worked with her other employer since 2004 and hopes now that she can tot up as many years working with The Family Mediation Trust!
+Until recently, Claire worked in part-time positions both as a consultant for a national law firm and for The Family Mediation Trust.
+She has recently transitioned predominantly to work as a mediator with The Trust, as well as working with parents as a divorce coach: Home | Healthy Family Separation Coaching.
+Claire worked for her previous employer for 19 year and hopes now that she can tot up as many years working with The Family Mediation Trust!

 Claire says: